 Maintaining detailed documentation and reporting of the assessment is crucial for demonstrating PCI DSS compliance.
-The penetration test report should include clear information about the test scope, methodologies, details about all identified vulnerabilities, remediation recommendations, and retest results.
+The penetration test report should include clear information about the test scope, penetration testing methodology, details about all identified vulnerabilities, remediation recommendations, and retest results.
 Organizations should retain these reports as evidence of compliance during PCI DSS audits.

 In our experience, some auditors may also ask the report to contain the exact date and time a vulnerability was identified and exploited, as well as the same information for when it was marked as fixed after the retest.

 Understanding PCI penetration testing requirements